FIRE-Bench: Evaluating AI Agents on the Rediscovery of Scientific Insights: : From Papers to Verifiable Discovery Tasks

 Specifically, we first identify a target leaf node $l^* \in \mathcal{L}$ corresponding to a main figure or table in $\mathcal{P}$.
 We then select its parent node $v^* \in \mathcal{V}_I$ as the benchmark task prompt.
 Compared to the leaf node, $v^*$ defines a higher-level research question that is less prescriptive about experimental details, thereby permitting exploratory reasoning while remaining sufficiently constrained for empirical validation.

 The agent is provided with the research question from $v^*$ together with the experimental scope (e.g., datasets) and evaluation criteria inherited from $l^*$, but without access to the original authors’ specific implementations or conclusions.
 The empirical result reported at $l^*$ serves as the ground truth for evaluation.
 We refer to this formulation as a \textbf{constrained rediscovery} task: it relaxes methodological specification to permit exploration, while anchoring evaluation to a well-defined and verifiable empirical outcome.
+Crucially, this parent-node formulation is strictly \emph{harder} than the leaf-level alternative: providing $l^*$ directly would reduce the task to implementing a fully specified experiment, recovering the replication setting addressed by benchmarks such as PaperBench~\citep{starace2025paperbench}; withholding the leaf-level specifics is precisely what forces agents to perform experimental design rather than translation.